blibliboe/EvoAlg/README.md

 ### Running an experiment

 Run the following to run an experiment.
-Plots should be in the /plots folder.
+Plots should be in the `plots` folder.

 ```bash
 python run.py
 python evaluate.py
 ```
+Make sure to delete the `plots` `.numba` `preprocessed` and `results` folders before a new experiment.

 ### Using a Devcontainer